visualpharm/Lunacy/docs/index.md

-Requests to the <b>Search Engine</b> are constracted with the use of your seervice integration <b>TOKEN</b>, set of paramters, concatenated one after another (order could be changed on you own) in a raw and service endpoint URL.
-Here is an example of how a sample request to our <b>Search Engine</b> may look like: https://api.icons8.com/api/iconsets/v4/search?term=home&amount=50&offset=0&platform=all&language=en-US&token=al05i21yfatb4s5eac20c4wr4394b1z2.
+Requests to the search engine are constracted with the use of your personal seervice integration <b>token</b>, set of <b>paramters</b>, concatenated one after another (order could be changed on you own) in a raw and service <b>endpoint URL</b>.
+Here is an example of how a <b>sample request</b> to our search engine may look like: https://api.icons8.com/api/iconsets/v4/search?term=home&amount=50&offset=0&platform=all&language=en-US&token=al05i21yfatb4s5eac20c4wr4394b1z2.

   <ul>
   <li>